cybruGhost/spotiftyytb/readme.md

 Check if you have playlists on Spotify

-Ensure the app has necessary permissions
+Ensure the app has necessary permissions with the email spotify account

 CSV Generation Fails